 How much is a fair price for a mobility scooter?
 Well, obviously, this will depend on numerous factors.
 First of all you need to determine what your actual budget is.
 It is no good hankering after an all singing and all dancing mobility scooter if you do not wish to spend that amount of money.

-- PTFE formula provides lubrication and corrosion protection
+- The PTFE provides enhanced lubrication and leaves behind a protective layer

-- Reduces friction and wear on moving parts
+- Friction and wear are dramatically reduced on all moving parts

 Second hand mobility scooters come onto the market relatively regularly and can often be seen in the classified sections of local newspapers or advertised in shop windows.
 The cost of these can vary considerably, so you need to check the scooter over to ensure that you are not being asked to pay too much for a scooter that may be in need of repair or may be on the old side.